doorkeeper-gem/doorkeeper/README.md

 Doorkeeper is a gem that makes it easy to introduce OAuth 2 provider functionality to your application.

-The gem is under constant development.
-It is based in the [version 22 of the OAuth specification](http://tools.ietf.org/html/draft-ietf-oauth-v2-22) and it still does not support all OAuth features.

 ## Table of Contents

 - [Useful links](#useful-links)